panosleontsinis/Palestine-Project-Draft/README.md

 # Aesthetics

-A Yotube Video should be produced narrating the led up to the Israeli-Palestine conflict to this date.
+A Yotube Video should be produced narrating the led up to the Israeli-Palestine conflict up to the current date.

 Examples of similar video ideas:
 1. https://www.youtube.com/watch?v=7YIM0BKQi9c